ctools/ctools/doc/source/user_manual/iact_analysis/tips.rst

 Tips, Tricks and FAQs
 =====================
-This section shows some of the wrinkles that could fascilitate the users' life when running analyses.
+This section shows some of the wrinkles that could fascilitate the users' life when running IACT analyses.

 Visualise observations
 ----------------------